ajayswal/Interview/introduction.md

 Most of the apps I support are in AWS using RHEL 7 and RHEL 8 (Red Hat enterprise Linux)

- As you probably have taken a look at my resume, I have a really great Linux Backbone.
+ As you probably have, taken a look at my resume, I have a really great Linux Backbone.
 So having that networking and LVM, as well as the production support with performance tuning would be a plus for what you might be needing for someone having that linux background.

 So coming towards monitoring, we are using Splunk for the analytics for the API integration.
 I have some experience with AppDynamics, nagios and new relic as well.